Refugee Act of 1980: History

 The House version of the bill did not have as easy a path as Kennedy's Senate bill, but ultimately both bills achieved synchronicity through a conference committee vote of 207 to 192 on March 4, 1980.
 One key element of the House bill, was a legislative veto if the president requested more than 50,000 refugee admissions, but this feature was removed from the final version that went to the conference report.

 Many Americans feared a floodgate scenario with a large and sudden increase of the refugee population, but the 50,000 cap would account for only 10% of immigration flow to the U.S. and would allow one refugee for every 4000 Americans, small numbers compared to those of countries like Canada, France, and Australia.
 The bill was adopted by the Senate by a unanimous vote on September 6, 1979, and it remained essentially intact until it was signed in 1980.
-However, not long after, the United States was hit with an influx of Cuban refugees as a result of the Cuban crisis, about 115,000 Cuban refugees arrived in Florida.
+However, not long after, the United States was hit with an influx of Cuban refugees as a result of the Mariel boatlift, about 115,000 Cuban refugees arrived in Florida.
 This caused the administration to temporarily pause the use of the act.
 On April 14, 1980, President Carter signed an executive order for the emergency provisions of the Refugee Act to respond to an appeal on behalf of 12,000 Cubans in Havana.
 The United States welcomed 3,500 Cubans after partaking in international resettlement efforts.
-Eventually the Cuban refugee influx was significantly Controlled to the point where the United States was able to return to the practice of the Refugee Act.
+Eventually the Cuban refugee influx was significantly controlled to the point where the United States was able to return to the practice of the Refugee Act.

 Legacy

 In 2020, HIAS commemorated the Refugee Act with the following statement:"Fortieth birthdays are opportunities to celebrate one’s hard-earned accomplishments and an opportunity to look ahead to what the future might bring.
 It is no different for the United States Refugee Act of 1980, the landmark piece of legislation that established the contemporary U.S. refugee resettlement program and asylum system.
 Nearly 40 years ago President Jimmy Carter signed the Act into law–March 17, 1980.
 It is a good time to remember what this legislation has meant to our country."Between 1975 and 2023 (Sept.
 30th), the United States accepted 3,552,558 refugees from every continent except Antarctica.
 Although there were years where the government accepted fewer than the 50,000 refugee-ceiling cap set by the 1980 Act, those often followed specific events.
 For example, 146,158 refugees were admitted in 1975, but certain states felt overwhelmed by the numbers, so admissions fell to 27,206 in 1976.
 Admissions also dropped from 69,886 in 2001 to 27,131 in 2002, ostensibly due to post-9/11 restrictionist policies.
-President George H.W.
-Bush had the highest number of admissions per year for a presidential term (just under 120,000) and the only president to lower the refugee ceiling was President Donald Trump during his first term.
+President George H. W. Bush had the highest number of admissions per year for a presidential term (just under 120,000) and the only president to lower the refugee ceiling was President Donald Trump during his first term.